aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/timeline/_index.md

 ### getShowHeader() {#getShowHeader--}

 <b>@deprecated.</b> Please use the 'showHeader' property instead.
-Indicates whether to display the header.
+Indicates whether to display the header of this timeline.

 ```javascript
 getShowHeader() : boolean;